-Q: Can the foam panels inside of your hot tub cover be replaced without buying the entire cover?
+Q: Can the foam panels inside of a Hot Tub Works cover be replaced without buying the entire cover?

 The foam core panels of your spa cover are the “core” of any spa cover, providing a sturdy, yet lightweight barrier to heat loss, up to R-value = 30, when you buy the thickest 6″ to 4″ taper, in the strongest 2 lb. foam density.

 Thickness and density, and the 20 gauge steel channel are what gives hot tub works foam panels their strength, and the vacuum shrunk vapor barrier, with heat sealed seams is what allows us to provide a 5-year warranty on our spa cover foam, even covering water absorption!

 Although the outside vinyl on a spa top can crack and fade and eventually need to be replaced, it is the foam core panels that are the most important part of your spa cover.
 Panels can break or become waterlogged (or both), at the hands of these spa cover enemies: